purvajoshi1/automate_Ltesniffer/README.md

 ```
 ## Credits
-We sincerely appreciate the [FALCON][falcon], [LTESniffer](https://github.com/SysSec-KAIST/LTESniffer)
-and [SRS team][srsran] for making their great softwares available.
+We sincerely appreciate the [FALCON][falcon], [LTESniffer](https://github.com/SysSec-KAIST/LTESniffer) and [SRS team][srsran] for making their great software available.

 ## Original developer:
 We would like to mention that LTESniffer and its code were developed by Hoang D. Tuan and their Laboratory team from SysSec-KAIST, Korea.
 We only modified as per our configurations of hardware which are USRP B210 and USRP N310.
 Also, we use Downlink LTESniffer for 48-hour downlink data acquisition and specific data extraction from JSON file to CSV file for traffic analysis between mobile phones and cellular towers.
 We also gathered LTE-TDD traffic with 24-hour data acquisition.
+We also created a C++ file to run the command and save downlink .PCAP file, which can be changed or modified according to specific use or applications.
+By evaluating 48-hour data acquisition in downlink mode, one can analyze the traffic patterns between mobile phones (UEs) which are commercial cellular SIM cards and base stations (mobile towers).
+There are two limitations in uplink sniffing for a longer time, in non-working hours any specific mobile should be placed near to antenna or ltesniffer, so we did not try or develop the same method for uplink sniffer.

 [falcon]: https://github.com/falkenber9/falcon
 [srsran]: https://github.com/srsran/srsRAN_4G